 The amazing Caves of Altamira, known as the “Sistine Chapel of prehistoric art”, discovered as if by magic by a nine year old girl, Maria, in 1879 and now recognised as a World Heritage Site for their unique, almost “mind blowing” primitive paintings, are just up the road in the nearby hills!
 Though now recently re-opened to the public, in very limited numbers, most have to do with the next best thing and visit the exact replica at the excellent Museo de Altamira nearby.

-If your energy has not waned, then a good way to end the day, particularly for the kids, is a visit to the impressive local zoo which houses hundreds of species of animals whilst remaining quite compact.
-Apart from the usual lions and tigers there’s a special connection with the cave paintings in the area and part of the zoo, the Quartenary Park, is dedicated to animals which feature in the primitive art; European bison, Przewalski horses, deer, boars, reindeers, bobcats, boreal boar, European otters, bears, and wolves – all of which which really help the kids, and the parents, interpret and understand the beauty of the paintings.
+If your energy has not waned, then a good way to end the day, particularly for the kids, is a visit to the impressive Santillana Zoo which houses hundreds of species of animals whilst remaining quite compact.
+Apart from the usual lions and tigers there’s a special connection with the cave paintings in the area and part of the zoo, the Quartenary Park, is dedicated to animals which feature in the primitive art; European bison, Przewalski horses, deer, boars, reindeers, bobcats, boreal boar, European otters, bears, and wolves – all of which really help the kids, and the parents, interpret and understand the beauty of the paintings.